MarkPerkins/directory-ios/README.md

 - A collectionview could have been used for greater control and flexibility down the road.

+- Colors should have be configured in an asset catalog to better accomdate dark mode, as i noticed issues with the large title navigation, even if i attempted to override the user interface style.

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!
 As a personal challenge, i tried to just put this together without any.
 That said, a couple caveats.